Lucyjpjones/LucyJones-resume/README.md

 - Bootstrap 4.5: Bootstrap Library used throughout the project, components used include the grid System, carousel, timeline and form templates.

-- Code Institue:  Title text content for software skills taken from code institute 'Full Stack Development Prospectus'.
+- Software skills title text content taken from [Code Institute's](https://codeinstitute.net/) 'Full Stack Development Prospectus' and [Wikipedia](https://en.wikipedia.org/wiki/Wik).

 - [W3schools.com](https://www.w3schools.com/): Helped with the code for overlaying text on an image and making my email address into a link.